Loading…

 The manhwa adaptation is clean and the academy setting keeps it visually grounded during sections that would otherwise be pure exposition.

-The academy setting and interpersonal dynamics make this the pick for readers who want OP MC with actual relationships around the power fantasy.
+The academy setting and interpersonal dynamics make this the pick for readers who want OP MC with actual relationships around the wish-fulfillment structure.

 Best Isekai Manhwa →